canopas/flutter-developer-roadmap-2023/README.md

 - Detail screen:
   - Navigate to a detailed news screen upon tapping a news item.
   - Display the full news article with all the details.
 - Support multiple languages and display news content based on the user's locale.
+(No need to add a .arb file for each Locale)
-- Use MVVM architecture
+- Use `riverpod` for State management.
 - News API: GET `https://newsapi.org/v2/`
 - generate API key from [here](https://newsapi.org/)
+- Add Unit test for ViewModel`